The-Brainery/SciCAD/packages/builder/README.md

-# microdrop-builder
+# scicad-builder

 ## Electron Packager Instructions

-Run the following to generate the packager (from the root of microdrop-3):
+Run the following to generate the packager (from the root of SciCAD):
 ```bash
 yarn upgrade:micropede
 yarn bootstrap